neillturner/kitchen-ansible/provisioner_options.md

 * if require_pip is set to true

-  Install require packages and then installs ansible using the python pip command with ansible version if specified.
+  Install require packages and then installs ansible using the python pip command and ansible version must be specified.
+This allows a specific version of ansible to be installed.

 * if require_ansible_repo is set to true (the default)

-  Installs from the operation system repository with the ansible version that is in the particular repository and will use the ansible_version in the package name where appropriate.
+  Installs from the operation system repository only with the ansible version that is in the particular repository and will use the ansible_version in the package name where appropriate.

 # Provisioner Options